chollinger93/TinyTelematics/README.md

 #### `gpsd`

 Please see [sbin/setup_gps.sh](sbin/setup_gps.sh) for the GPS setup.
 Mileage will vary depending on your distribution.
+It's currently pretty bad.

 ##### Version Trouble